quicwg/base-drafts/draft-ietf-quic-tls.md

 1-RTT keys.
 Servers MUST discard 0-RTT keys within three times the Probe Timeout (PTO, see {{QUIC-RECOVERY}}) after receiving a 1-RTT packet.
-A server MAY discard 0-RTT keys earlier if it determines that it has received all 0-RTT packets, which can be done by keeping track of packet numbers.
+A server MAY discard 0-RTT keys earlier if it determines that it has received all 0-RTT packets, which can be done by keeping track of missing packet numbers.

 # Packet Protection {#packet-protection}